 Available in three color variant: Slate Grey, Navy Blue, and Golden Sand.

 Note: Regular, ungilded artprint.
 There will be a white area around the artwork because it is printed on a larger paper.
 You can trim it out before displaying it.

-Media: Museum-quality posters made on thick, durable, matte paper.
+Media: Museum-quality posters made on velvety, durable, matte paper.

 Shipping Method: Rolled in a Tube.